 Store preopening.
-Store preopening expense was \$0.6 million for the thirteen weeks ended April 1, 2006 as compared to \$1.2 million for the thirteen weeks ended April 2, 2005.
+Store preopening expense was \$1.6 million for the thirteen weeks ended July 1, 2006 as compared to \$1.9 million for the thirteen weeks ended July 2, 2005.
 Approximately \$0.6 million of this decrease was due to preopening costs in the prior year related to our flagship store in New York City, which opened in July 2005.
-Two new stores were opened in the thirteen weeks ended April 1, 2006 and three new stores were opened in the thirteen weeks ended April 2, 2005.
 Preopening expenses include expenses for stores that opened in the current period as well as some expenses incurred for stores that will be opened in future periods.

 Interest expense (income), net.
-Interest income, net of interest expense, was \$0.9 million for the thirteen weeks ended April 1, 2006 as compared to \$0.4 million for the thirteen weeks ended April 2, 2005.
-This increase was due to higher cash balances and higher interest rates in the first quarter of fiscal 2006 as compared to the first quarter of fiscal 2005.
+Interest income, net of interest expense, was \$0.3 million for the thirteen weeks ended July 1, 2006 as compared to \$0.4 million for the thirteen weeks ended July 2, 2005.
+This decrease was due to lower cash balances in the fiscal 2006 second quarter as compared to the second fiscal 2005 second quarter.

 Provision for income taxes.
-The provision for income taxes was \$5.2 million for the thirteen weeks ended April 1, 2006 as compared to \$5.0 million for the thirteen weeks ended April 2, 2005.
-The effective tax rate was 38.5% for the thirteen weeks ended April 1, 2006 and 38.7% for the thirteen weeks ended April 2, 2005.
+The provision for income taxes was \$2.4 million for the thirteen weeks ended July 1, 2006 as compared to \$2.1 million for the thirteen weeks ended July 2, 2005.
+The effective tax rate was 44.5% for the thirteen weeks ended July 1, 2006 compared to 38.1% for the thirteen weeks ended July 2, 2005.
+The higher effective tax rate in the current period resulted from the impact of the U.K. Acquisition and the inability to record a benefit for net operating losses anticipated to be generated by the U.K. operations in the current year.
+We expect the effective tax rate for full year 2006 to approximate 40% compared to 38.5% in fiscal year 2005.